 - Intermediate/Advanced Grammar: A traditional grammar course for understanding grammatical patterns.

 - Level 130: High Intermediate

-At the beginning of each semester, new students take a placement test.
+Level placement is based on an in-house placement exam administered during new student orientation.
 Based on the test results, IECP students are placed in the appropriate level.
-Students move from one level to the next by getting a grade of B (83) or higher.
+Students move from one level to the next by earning a grade of B (83) or higher.